PHASE 3 OF 7

 Snap Together

-When each block is proven, combining them is straightforward.
+Proven blocks combine fast.
 OpenAI streaming + Twilio voice + a React frontend = a voice AI agent.
-The architecture emerges from the blocks you already trust.
+The architecture emerges from blocks you already trust.

 Composition is fast when every piece already works.
 The project assembles itself.

 Think of it like actual Legos: you don't mold custom plastic at build time.
-You pick pre-made blocks off the shelf and connect them.
-The more blocks you've tested beforehand, the faster you build during the event.
+You snap pre-made blocks together.
+The more blocks you test beforehand, the faster you build at the event.

 Pre-Hackathon Validation